simonmichael/hledger/hledger/hledger.m4.md

     1

-..and usually a currency or commodity name (the "commodity").
-This is a symbol, word, or phrase, to the left or right of the quantity, with or without a separating space:
+..and usually a currency symbol or commodity name (more on this below), to the left or right of the quantity, with or without a separating space:

     $1
     4000 AAPL

-If the commodity name contains spaces, numbers, or punctuation, it must be enclosed in double quotes:

-    3 "no. 42 green apples"
+    3 "green apples"

 Amounts can be preceded by a minus sign (or a plus sign, though plus is the default), The sign can be written before or after a left-side commodity symbol: